 Using your Bible, read Psalm 139:1-12.
-After each statement below, write down which verse corresponds to the truths in the statement:

-God searches and knows me inside and out-so I do not have to wonder if He will still love me when He "finds of out" what I am really like

-He knows every step I take, every thought I think-so He knows how I have ended up where I am, and what steps and thoughts will lead me to where He wants me to go

-He knows how and where I live-so I can rely on Him to point out elements i my lifestyle that do not correspond to His intentions for my life.
+After each statement be down which verse corresponds to the truths in the statement: elow, write God searches and knows me inside and out-so I do not have He will still love me when He "finds out" what I am really like.
+He knows every step I take, every thought I think-so He know ended up where I am, and what steps and thoughts will lead m wants me to go.
+He knows how and where I live-so I can rely on Him to point o ut elements in my lifestyle that do not correspond to His intentions for my life.

-He surrounds me with His attention and touch-so even in the presence of my enemies, He is in control Wherever or however I end up, God is there waiting for me-so I never have to worry about being so far away from Him that I cannot find Him He can get hold of me anywhere, anytime, so I can rest in the knowledge that He can speak to me in a way I can truly understand Darkness and light are alike to Him-so no matter how dismal my circumstances may seem, or how lost I feel in the midst of them, God sees everything clearly.
+He surrounds me with His attention and touch-so even in the presence of my enemies, He is in control.
+Wherever or however I end up, God is there waiting for me-so I never have to worry about being so far away from Him that I cannot find Him He can get hold of me anywhere, anytime, so I can rest in the knowledge that He can speak to me in a way I can truly understand.
+Darkness and light are alike to Him-so no matter how dismal my circumstances may seem, or how lost I feel in the midst of them, God sees everything clearly.